 Meanwhile, the SCTEX is the longest expressway in the Philippines.
 It measures 93.8 km from Olongapo to Tarlac.
 Estimated travel time of the entire stretch is 1 hour and 40 minutes.

-Going to Baguio?
-Your best choice if you want to get there fast is the Tarlac-Pangasinan-La Union Expressway (TPLEX).
+If you plan on going up further north to destinations such as Baguio City, your best choice if you want to get there fast is the Tarlac-Pangasinan-La Union Expressway (TPLEX).
 This 88.85-km road can cut your usual travel time to Baguio by as much as 40 minutes.
-Pozorrubio is the most recently opened toll gate (December 2017), and another exit in Sison is anticipated to open this year.